M7Tro/educationalProjects/chatApp/README.md

 The "disconnect" event that is read by socket.js on the backend is caused by socket.close(). socket.close() in turn is caused by logout: when we logout is done, authUser is deleted and socket.close() is called.

+Now I will re-implement the newMessage functionality.

+We define getReceiverSocketId that will then be used in the controller.
+The idea is that when sender sends a message, his message contains the receiver's id (user id) and this id is used to get the socket id (using getReceiverSocketId).
+This in turn is used to emit a "newMessage" action specifically to the receiver's socket.
+This way, the receiver will be able to react to a newMessage in real time with no refresh.

+Next we need to catch this in our client.

+We will create a custom hook for this.

+The essence of the useListenMessages hook is that it has a useEffect that sets up a socket event listener for "newMessage" event and updates the "messages" inside the global context.
+The hook is called inside the Messages component.

+For some reason, I don't see anything happening.

+The server does receive the receiver socket and new message.

+I wrapped the socket inside a setTimeout to make sure its not a rendering issue.

+The socket IS available inside useListenMessages body.

+I have noticed something strange.
+When you send a new message, the newMessage event is intercepted by the sender.
+Wtf?

+Somehow, I receive newMessage console log output for every user other than me.

+I found that, somehow, the receiverSocketId is the socket id of the sender.
+So it is a backend error at the very least.

+I am a f**cing idit.
+I passed the senderId to the getReceiverSocketId.